alejandro-418/documentation/linux-kiosk-work.md

   Main.layoutManager.addTopChrome(Main.layoutManager.keyboardBox);
 }
 ```
-Save ext.js and run the last command.

 After this run the last command:
 ```
 mv ext.js extension.js
 ```

-That is how you make the keyboard better.
 Feel free to customize it better to your liking if you feel like it.

 ### Conclusion